andres20980/kasten-docs/docs/usage.md

 Location profiles are used to create backups from snapshots, move applications and their data across clusters and potentially across different clouds, and to subsequently import these backups or exports into another cluster.
-To create a location profile, click New Profile on the profiles page.
+To create a location profile, click Create New Profile on the profiles page.

 ### Object Storage Location â